AndNak/arcsnake_v2/README.md

 # TODO:

-- get version control down!!!
-PETER!!!!!!!!
-- Fix multiturn code get it solved figure out what's wrong
-- get the differential pressure sensor and the humidity sensor to communicate via CAN line
 - Document how to upload code to the longan can board

 ## Ros

 - find how to make ini file
 - Document installation for ros
-- test python time vs ros time

 # Getting Started with USB CAN bus